Paraben: Controversy

 Concerns about endocrine disruptors have led consumers and companies to search for paraben-free alternatives.
 A common alternative has been phenoxyethanol, but this has its own risks and has led to an FDA warning on inclusion in nipple creams.

 Regulation

 The European Scientific Committee on Consumer Safety (SCCS) reiterated in 2013 that methylparaben and ethylparaben are safe at the maximum authorized concentrations (up to 0.4% for one ester or 0.8% when used in combination).
 The SCCS concluded that the use of butylparaben and propylparaben as preservatives in finished cosmetic products is safe to the consumer, as long as the sum of their individual concentrations does not exceed 0.19%.
 Isopropylparaben, isobutylparaben, phenylparaben, benzylparaben and pentylparaben were banned by European Commission Regulation (EU) No 358/2014.

 Environmental considerations

 Release into the environment

-Paraben discharge into the environment is common due to its ubiquitous use in cosmetic products.
+Paraben discharge into the environment is common due to their ubiquitous use in cosmetic products.
 A 2010 study on consumer available personal care products revealed that 44% of the tested products contain parabens.
-When washing these products off the human body, they flow down the drain and into community wastewater.
-Once this occurs, the potential for parabens to accumulate within aqueous and solid mediums materializes.
-Some of the most common paraben derivatives found in the environment include methylparaben, ethylparaben, propylparaben, and butylparaben.
-Parabens flow in wastewater to wastewater treatment plants (WWTP) as influent, where they are either removed, chemically altered, or released into the environment through sludge or tertiary effluent.